EduID-Mobile/Architecture-and-Requirements/version2/03-artwork.md

 ## Colors

-The EduID App follows the core color scheme of EduID.
+The edu-ID App follows the core color scheme of edu-ID.

 * White: #FFFFFF
 * Black: #000000